edgetools/vrising-server-manager/README.md

 Removes specified [Server](#server) configuration(s) from the local machine.

 Does not remove the [InstallDir](#installdir), [DataDir](#datadir), or [LogDir](#logdir) which must be manually deleted if you wish to completely uninstall a server installation.

+# Technical Details

+VRising Server Manager orchestrates a series of process-tiers to monitor and manage each server.

+The primary process tier is the interactive powershell process used when running `Import-VRisingServerManager`.
+In this process, the user can query and interact with multiple servers at once.
+Commands issued to servers are ran asynchronously by the secondary tier.

+The secondary process tier contains the background processes used to asynchronously carry out commands against each server.
+One background process is launched per configured server while a command is running (or the server is running).
+It continuously polls the state of the server configuration looking for commands in the queue, and processes them once available.
+Once the server is stopped or the current command finishes executing, the background process dies.

+The third-tier processes are the server application processes and the update processes (steamcmd).
+These processes are launched and monitored by the second tier.

+Orchestrating the server processes involves issuing commands from the first tier, which writes commands into the command queue for each server.
+The secondary tier then reads these commands from the queue, and orchestrates any actions against its resources, including starting or stopping any third tier processes, as needed.

+Configuration for servers is stored in json files in the `ProgramData` directory, which allows multiple instances of the manager to concurrently query and update server information such as the running process ID.

+These configuration files are multi-process thread-safe across the application, with writes protected using named mutexes.
+This allows the use of automation to run manager commands from multiple sources without worrying about corrupting the state.

+Server settings such as Host, Game, and Voip parameters are loaded from disk, converted into PSObjects, and combined with both their default values and any per-server overrides.
+Writes are then converted back to json on disk.

 # Development